 - Set realistic project goals

 In the US, 43% of companies outsource their software requirements and 57% of them have increased the scope of their partnership.
 The numbers are increasing.
-Offshore software development teams bring a lot to the table like technical expertise, talents, specific skillsets, and other aspects.
+Offshore teams bring a lot to the table like technical expertise, talents, specific skillsets, and other aspects.
 But they have their limitations too.
 Sometimes, to draw a larger margin between project deadlines, companies set unrealistic timelines, which affect productivity and quality.

 - Security should be a priority